Tomb Raider: Underworld: Release

-An entry designed for next-generation consoles was confirmed by Ian Livingston of Eidos Interactive in 2006 after the release of Legend.
+An entry designed for next-generation consoles was confirmed by Ian Livingstone of Eidos Interactive in 2006 after the release of Legend.
 The "Underworld" subtitle was trademarked in November 2007.
 The game was officially revealed and previewed to the press in January, initially confirmed for PlayStation 3 (PS3), Xbox 360 and Windows personal computers (PC).
 Prior to any official release date being announced, Eidos parent company SCi Games announced a delay alongside versions for PlayStation 2 (PS2), Wii and Nintendo DS.
 Its official title was revealed in February with a planned release "later" in 2008.
 During marketing in mid-2008, Eidos hired Luton Hoo and turned some interiors into a version of Croft Manor.
 A game demo was released for PC on 31 October through the game's website.
 Underworld was the last entry to be published by Eidos, who were bought and absorbed by Square Enix the following year.
 Crystal Dynamics decided to create a second series reboot, released in 2013 under the title Tomb Raider, additionally working on the spin-off title Lara Croft and the Guardian of Light.

 While sharing the same story, many different versions of Underworld were developed for different platforms.
 Crystal Dynamics handled development for the 360 version.
 Nixxes Software, in addition to providing general development tools, handled the PC and PS3 versions.
 Buzz Monkey Software provided programming and animation support for the 360 and PS3 versions, and handled the ports to PS2 and Wii.
 Development of the Wii version was influenced by reviews and feedback of the Wii port of Anniversary, with the more positively received touch-based puzzles increasing in number.
 The gameplay was expanded in some areas with new zones, while the shooting controls were carried over from Anniversary.
 The DS version was developed by Santa Cruz Games.
 The DS version was built around the platform's limitations; most levels were presented as a 2D plain, and while Lara's model used 3D graphics much of the environment was built using 2D art.
 The side-scrolling genre was chosen to best fit Tomb Raider gameplay onto the platform.
 Lara's model used hand animation rather than motion capture and the levels were broken into small sections to allow for quick play sessions on the move, but the lighting used similar technology to the other versions.
 In both Nintendo hardware versions, care was taken to carry over as much of the established gameplay as possible.
 A version of the game was also developed for mobile devices, licensed out by Eidos to EA Mobile and developed by Distinctive Developments.
 The music and sound design was handled by High Score Studio.
 Feral Interactive created a port of the game for OS X.